Carlosagdu/Node.js-Challenge/README.md

 npm install
 npm start
 ```
-***Please be aware that you MUST set your own DATABASEURL environment variable for the proper working order***
+***Please be aware that you MUST set your own DATABASEURL environment variable for the proper working order.*** \

-The DATABASEURL env variable might be a URL of a database installed locally on your machine or remotly.
+You can initialize a .env file and store the DATABASEURL env variable. \
+The dotenv dependency will initialize the env variables in the .env file.